babobski/Komodo-Git/README.md

 # Komodo Git
 Control you're git repo's inside komodo.
-Execute git commands with just a few mouse-clicks or key-commands.
+Execute git commands with just a few mouse-clicks or keyboard-commands away.

 ## Available Commands
 The following Commands are available trough the addon.